 Stir all these dry ingredients together to achieve an even mix without solid clumps.
 The herbs and spices will combine well with the dry gluten flour, so give it a quick mix and you should be ready for the wet ingredients.

 Step 2: Add Donair Meat Wet Ingredients

-In a medium-sized mixing bowl, combine ½ C finely chopped onion, ¼ C olive oil (or any liquid oil), 4 tbsp ketchup or tomato paste, 3 tbsp low sodium soy sauce or tamari, 1 ½ tbsp apple cider vinegar, 1 tbsp Dijon mustard and ¾ C low sodium vegetable broth.
+In a medium-sized mixing bowl, combine finely chopped onion, olive oil (or any liquid oil), ketchup or tomato paste, low sodium soy sauce (or tamari), apple cider vinegar, Dijon mustard and low sodium vegetable broth.

 Like the donair meat dry ingredients, mix all these together until you’re confident that all ingredients are well disbursed throughout the liquid.